 There can be physical and chemical variability between a generic and brand name drug.
 For instance, inactive ingredients do not have to be the same in generic medications.
 Inactive ingredients include coatings, flavorings, and binders.
 Generic drug companies must prove that inactive ingredients are not medicinally important and do not hinder the bioequivalence of their product.

-Since the government enacted the Drug Price Competition and Patent Term Restoration Act (informally the Hatch-Waxman Act) in 1984, generic drugs have become more available and has saved Americans trillions of dollars on medication.
+Since the government enacted the Drug Price Competition and Patent Term Restoration Act (informally the Hatch-Waxman Act) in 1984, generic drugs have become more available and have saved Americans trillions of dollars on medication.
 The Hatch-Waxman Act created a culture of prescribing and dispensing generic drugs when available, and established the modern governmental regulatory system of generic drugs.
 Consequentially, generic drugs have become safer, cheaper, and widely available.
 So don’t worry—decades of testing and regulatory oversight have ensured that the generic drug your doctor has prescribed to you is just as effective as the brand name—at only a fraction of the cost.